microsoft/live-share/docs/reference/connectivity.md

 ## Proxies

 Visual Studio Live Share currently has some limitations around proxy use.
-Next, while automatic proxy settings should work on Windows, when using macOS or Linux (and certain proxies with Windows) the **HTTP_PROXY** and **HTTPS_PROXY** environment variables will need to be set *globally*.
+While automatic proxy settings should work on Windows, when using macOS or Linux (and with certain proxy configurations on Windows) the **HTTP_PROXY** and **HTTPS_PROXY** environment variables will need to be set *globally*.

 If your proxy doesn't automatically set these for you, you can manually set the variables in the following form: